Pirelli Stadium: Structure and facilities

 The stadium is divided into four single-tier stands.
-The South (Main) stand is the only all-seater stand, boasting a capacity of 2,034, which is segregated to provide seating for both home and away fans, whilst the ground also has three terraced stands, the West Stand (formerly the Bovril end, currently named the Don Amott stand for sponsorship purposes), and the North Stand (currently named the ColaRebell Stand, although commonly known as the Popside) are the two home terraces, whilst the East (Coors Visitor) stand terrace accommodates the away support.
+The South (Main) stand is the only all-seater stand, boasting a capacity of 2,034, which is segregated to provide seating for both home and away fans, whilst the ground also has three terraced stands, the West Stand (currently named the Don Amott Stand for sponsorship purposes), and the North Stand (Raygar Architectural & Engineering Supplies Stand, commonly known as the Popside) are the two home terraces, whilst the East (Russell Roof Tiles Stand) terrace accommodates the away support.

 The Main stand also boasts off the pitch facilities, including conference rooms, with the largest holding 300 people, the press room, medical facilities, club shop and the Burton Albion Study Centre.
 On match days there are eight directors boxes available, across the Main stand.
 The club's main administration facilities are also located in this stand.
 There are four bars, one located inside each of the stands, which are all open before and during games.
 Other features of the stadium include the scoreboard located on the roof of the East stand, and the Police Control Box located in the corner between the South and East stands.

-Groundsman Simon Marshall has received several accolades for his maintenance of the Pirelli Stadium pitch, including runner-up for Groundsman of the Year in the Football Conference for the 2008–09 season, and Groundsman of the Year in Football League Two for the 2009–10 season.
+The training pitch on the complex that had been submitted as part of planning proposals, originally intended to be used for club training and community purposes, hosts matches for the women's team and is available for hire.
+The St. George's Park complex in Rangemore has become the Brewers' current training ground for the foreseeable future, while the team is still based at the stadium for changing, eating and meetings.

 Other uses

+International matches

 The ground hosted an England C European Challenge Trophy match against Netherlands C on 29 November 2006.
 Goals from Steve Morison, Kieran Charnock, George Boyd, Craig Mackail-Smith resulted in a 4–1 victory for the home side.
-On 26 August 2009 the ground hosted an England Under-17's international match against Italy Under 17's, the match ending in a 1–1 draw.
+On 26 August 2009 the ground hosted an England Under-17 international match against Italy Under-17s, the match ending in a 1–1 draw.
 On 30 April 2010 the ground played host to an England Under-18 Schoolboys international against the Republic of Ireland, which ended in a 1–0 victory for the Irish.
 The stadium acted as a neutral venue for a 2007 UEFA European Under-19 Football Championship elite qualification match between the Czech Republic and the Netherlands.
 Two goals from Jordy Brouwer resulted in a 2–0 victory for the Dutch.

+The Pirelli Stadium was one of the venues for the 2018 UEFA European Under-17 Championship, playing host to four group stage games and England's quarter final victory against Norway.